Yoon Byung-in: North Korea

 Yoon would disappear amidst of Korean War to the North Korean side.
 According to Kim Pyung-soo, Yoon vanished in August 1950.
-Yoon Byung-du, a Captain in the North Korean Army and Yoon Byung-in's brother is identified as cause of Yoon Byung-in going to North Korea.
-Yoon Byung-du made him to come with him to DPRK's side, likely by force, as Yoon Byung-in would had to leave his wife and eight month daughter behind.
+Yoon Byung-du, a captain in the North Korean Army and Yoon Byung-in's brother is identified as cause of Yoon Byung-in going to North Korea.
+Yoon Byung-du made him to come with him to DPRK's side, likely by force, as Yoon Byung-in would have had to leave his wife and eight month daughter behind.
 When Yoon Byung-in arrived to DPRK's side, he would be imprisoned at Gojae-do Island as prisoner of war.

 Between 1951 and 1966, the whereabouts and activities of Yoon Byung-in are unknown.

 In 1966 and 1967, he taught Gyeoksul to North Korean special forces of the Moranbong.
 In late 1967, Master Yoon completed his assignment and was assigned to a position at a concrete factory in Chongjin, where he was until his death from lung cancer in April 1983.

 Martial Arts knowledge

 The Mongolian quan fa master who taught Yoon chinese martial arts remains unknown.
 His name has never been specified by Yoon nor any of his associates.
-It is speculated that the style this Mongolian martial artist taught to Yoon was either Changquan and/or Yang-style t'ai chi ch'uan.
+It is speculated that the style this Mongolian martial artist taught to Yoon was either Changquan and/or Yang-style tai chi.
 It is known that early Chuan-fa forms from the YMCA Kwon Bop Bu included Dan Kwon (Duan Quan), Chang Kwon (Changquan), Tai Jo Kwon (Taizuquan), Pal Gi Kwon (Bajiquan), and Doju San (토조산, Escaping Mist) and others.

 Yoon learnt Shudokan Karate under Kanken Toyama.
 Yoon has been awarded 4th Dan Black by Toyama.
-One of the styles of quan fa that Toyama had studied in Taiwan was taijiquan, and he is known to have taught this to several of his advanced students, including Yoon.
+One of the styles of quan fa that Toyama had studied in Taiwan was tai chi, and he is known to have taught this to several of his advanced students, including Yoon.